glycerine/stats-go/README.md

 observations.

-For efficiency, we demonstrate here how to calculate these both with a single pass over the data.
-We make only one call to:
+For efficiency, we demonstrate here how to calculate both these statistics with a single pass over the data.

+The implementation of StdDevTracker could easily be inlined into a production version of this function.

 ~~~
 // MeanAndSampleStdDev returns the mean and sample standard